Italy awaits Monti's decision on political future

-ASSISI, Italy (Reuters) - Italian Prime Minister Mario Monti stood before the cold stones slabs that hold the remains of St Francis and prayed to the man who preached what the Franciscans call “the gift of discernment” - the wisdom and courage to make the right choice.
+ASSISI, Italy, Dec 16 (Reuters) - Italian Prime Minister Mario Monti stood before the cold stones slabs that hold the remains of St Francis and prayed to the man who preached what the Franciscans call “the gift of discernment” - the wisdom and courage to make the right choice.

 Monti will need that gift soon.